victoryuchenna/AWS-EC2-Chaos-Engineering/06_rds_failure.md

 # Chaos Engineering for EC2-based Applications

 ## 6. Test RDS Failover
-This failure injection will simulate a critical failure of the Amazon RDS DB instance.
+This failure injection will simulate a fail over of the system's managed database.

 1. Before you initiate the failure simulation, refresh the service website several times.
 Every time the image is loaded, the website writes a record to the Amazon RDS database